matomo-org/github-action-tests/README.md

 `php-extensions` `string` optional see here for more detail https://github.com/shivammathur/setup-php

 `addition` if test required eg: ldap

+`test-command:` the command used to run the tests

+`php-memory` If you like to increase or decrease the PHP memory, default 256M.

+`artifact-pass` use for UI viewer, artifact password

+``

 ### Usage For Plugin
 ```yaml